openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/numerical_input.rst

-For an overview of partial credit in problems, see :ref:`Awarding Partial Credit for a Problem`.
+For an overview of partial credit in problems, see :ref:`Awarding Partial Credit for a Problem<awarding partial credit for a problem>`.

 You can use the following methods to award partial credit in a numerical input problem.